getsentry/sentry-docs/docs/clients/electron/index.rst

 setup.
 Under the hood we use `raven-node <https://github.com/getsentry/raven-node>`_ and `raven-js <https://github.com/getsentry/raven-js>`_.

-We also do support native crashes via Minidumps.
+We also support native crashes via Minidumps.

 Installation
 ------------